-Dr. Zhu has over 130 peer-reviewed publications in leading international journals and conference proceedings on communications and signal processing, and has received a research income of over £1M from various funding bodies (EPSRC, EU, TSB, industry, etc.).
+Dr. Zhu has over 180 peer-reviewed publications in leading international journals and conference proceedings on communications and signal processing.
+She has won a Best Paper Award of IEEE Globecom 2019.
+She has received a research income of over £1.5 M from various funding bodies (EPSRC, EU, TSB, industry, etc.).
 Her research interests include MIMO, OFDM, equalization, millimetre wave transmission, blind source separation, cooperative communications, cognitive radio, cross-layer optimization, smart grid communications, green communications, etc.

 Dr. Zhu has taught a wide range of modules (specialist, fundamental, software and experimental modules).